SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 - pollinterval
     a hint to the module for the polling interval in seconds, type is always an double.

-The following parameters were discussed at a meeting, their names are now reserved.

 - ramp
     (writable parameter, desired ramp.
 Units: main units/min)

-- use_ramp
-    (writable, 1 means: use given ramp, 0 means: go as fast as possible)

 - setpoint
     (ramping setpoint, read only)